AndersDeath/diary2/000-current.md

 # 30 June - Friday - Yerevan - 274 day of immigration

 We finally found an apartment today.
 This is amazing.
 The landlord is a French couple.
 Woman has Armenian root her husband in French.
 This is nice.
 I got all advantages of knowing English today.
 Me and Ksusha just normally talk to them.
 We are moving to the apartment next saturday.
 Because of that unexpected thing, I mean signing of a contract, I barely worked today.
 It's a shame but I cannot avoid it unfortunately.
+Also I just calculated that I had 8 (EIGHT) interviews this week.
+It's a lot.